 Top 10 Work-At-Home Jobs for Teachers

 When you’re getting up at 5 a.m. to commute to work after staying up half the night doing classroom prep, a job that lets you work in your jammies sounds pretty darn good.
 It might also sound unlikely—obviously, you can’t teach from the comfort of your own home, right?
 Telecommuting jobs are attractive to workers in all kinds of occupations, but for teachers especially, opportunities to build careers in digital instruction grow stronger and more diverse each year.

-Thanks to technology, it is totally possible to combine your love of education with a full-time work-at-home lifestyle.
+Thanks to technology, it is totally possible to combine your love of education with a full-time work-at-home lifestyle or side hustle.
 This is especially true if you’re willing to blend roles to build your new career by, for example, mixing educational consulting with some online teaching, etc.

 If you’re thinking about making a big change; you're a former teacher or retired, or you're looking for a job outside the traditional classroom, one or more of these 10 work-at-home jobs for teachers might fit the bill.

 For teachers who still love the job, but want to work at home, online teaching offers opportunities for every focus.
 Some virtual teachers focus on home-school students, for example, while others might focus on adult learners or corporate training programs.

 Information on virtual teaching salaries versus in-classroom teaching salaries is hard to come by, but judging by job advertisements and anecdotal reports, K–12 teachers should be prepared to take a pay cut to teach from home.
 However, if you’re contemplating a move to a location with a lower cost of living or you plan to supplement your teaching salary with another focus or two, this gig could be for you.

 Whether your specialty is ESL, computer science, or SAT prep, online tutoring can be a lucrative way to make a living from home, or pad your salary at your day job.
 Technologies like Skype and other video conferencing software have made it easier than ever to replicate an in-person tutoring session and cut out the commute.